Fellowship in Cardiovascular Medicine

 Training at an outstanding institution

-- The Society of Thoracic Surgeons (STS) awarded its highest destination - three stars - to our Cardiac Surgery Program six years in a row for coronary artery bypass surgery.
-Only 14 percent of hospitals receive this three-star rating.
+- The Society of Thoracic Surgeons (STS) awarded its highest designation, three stars, to our Cardiac Surgery Program for the following:

 Goals and highlights of the program